 Apply for Digital Signature Certificate

 The applicant must submit the required documents to the service provider to obtain a digital signature certificate.
 Depending on the type of applicant, the types of documents required for the DSC differ.
-To apply for a Digital Signature Certificate the DSC application form must be duly filled by the applicant.
+To apply for Digital Signature Certificate the DSC application form must be duly filled by the applicant.

 Any person applying for a Digital Signature Certificate is required to complete the Certifying Authority Application Form for online submission and verification of personal details.
 After completing the filling of the application form the individual has to submit photo ID proof and address proof for verification.
-After this process, you’ll go through a video verification process where the applicant has to say out his name, application number, date of birth and show his PAN card and Aadhar card or the proof that the applicant has submitted within a span of 30 seconds.
+After this process, you’ll go through a video verification process where the applicant has to say his name, application number, and date of birth and show his PAN card and Aadhar card or the proof that the applicant has submitted within a span of 30 seconds.
 If the applicant is applying for an organization then the documents of the organization have to be submitted as well.
 Once the application is submitted, the Certifying Authority will authenticate and verify all the information provided to them and approve the application if all the information is correct.
 After the application is approved the certificate will be downloaded and stored in a special USB device (DSC) for further use.

 Connect with an expert team from Taxxinn who helps you to prepare documents and get the DSC now!